Third-Party Funding in International Arbitration

 In the case of Teinver v.
 Argentina, the claimants admitted that they had concluded a TPF agreement with Burford after queries from the respondent, but refused to disclose the terms of the agreement.
 The respondent argued that Burford had become the real party to the arbitration.
 The tribunal rejected this argument, noting that the transfer of rights would in any event have occurred after the initiation of the arbitration.

 In South American Silver v.
-Bolivia, the tribunal refused to grant security for costs to Bolivia against South American Silver just because the latter had received TPF, but ordered the disclosure of the identity of the TPF for purposes of transparency, albeit not the disclosure of the terms of the agreement.
+Bolivia, the tribunal refused to grant security for costs to Bolivia against South American Silver just because the latter had received TPF, but ordered the disclosure of the identity of the funder for purposes of transparency, albeit not the disclosure of the terms of the agreement.

 In this regard, the case of Zbigniew Piotr Grot and others v.
-Moldova is also of note because of the tribunal’s response to Moldova’s request for information on the existence and identity of a funder backing the claimants.
+Moldova is also of note because of the tribunal’s response to Moldova’s request for information about the existence and identity of a funder backing the claimants.
 The claimants confirmed that there was a funder and pointedly added that its recourse to funding was the result of Moldova’s failure to pay the advance on costs of the arbitration – which had then to be paid by the claimants.
 The president of the tribunal commented that ‘since Moldova has not contributed to the costs, it is perhaps not unreasonable for the Claimant to have looked elsewhere to top up funds’.

-In some cases, arbitral tribunals have requested the disclosure of the identity of the TPF to assess whether there may be a conflict of interest.
+In some cases, arbitral tribunals have requested the disclosure of the identity of the third-party funder to assess whether there may be a conflict of interest.
 For example, in the case of Muhammet Çap v.
-Turkmenistan, Turkmenistan submitted successive requests for disclosure of the identity of the TPF and the terms of the funding agreement on the grounds that disclosure was necessary for various reasons; inter alia, to ensure that no conflicts of interests existed as per the 2014 IBA Rules on Conflicts of Interest in International Arbitration.
-The tribunal rejected the first request, but granted the second regarding the identity of the funder and the nature of the funding arrangement agreed with it.
+Turkmenistan, Turkmenistan submitted successive requests for disclosure of the identity of the funder and the terms of the funding agreement on the grounds that disclosure was necessary for various reasons; inter alia, to ensure that no conflicts of interests existed as per the 2014 IBA Rules on Conflicts of Interest in International Arbitration.
+The tribunal rejected the first request but granted the second regarding the identity of the funder and the nature of the funding arrangement agreed with it.
 The tribunal’s reasoning was based on the need to preserve the integrity of the proceedings and assess conflicts of interest.

 Notably, in the case of Canepa v.
 Spain, two members of the tribunal rejected Spain’s bid to disqualify an arbitrator because he had previously sat on the investment committee of a funder, finding that neither non-disclosure, nor other considerations, were sufficient to disqualify the arbitrator from the tribunal.